openconfig/featureprofiles/feature/bgp/policybase/otg_tests/comm_ext_match_action_test/README.md

       * prefix-set-2 with 2 ipv6 and 2 ipv4 routes with communities `[5:5, 6:6 ]`.
       * prefix-set-3 with 2 ipv6 and 2 ipv4 routes with extended communities `[50:500000, 60:600000]`.

-* RT-7.8.1 - Validate prefixes are propagated by DUT
+* RT-7.8.1 - Validate test environment
   * For IPv4 and IPv6 prefixes:
     * Observe received prefixes at ATE port-2.
   * Send traffic from ATE port-2 to all prefix-sets-1,2,3,4.